silviot/edx-platform-wiki/Simplified-install-with-vagrant.md

-You can develop by editing the files directly in the `edx-platform/` directory you downloaded before, you don't need to connect to the VM to edit them (the VM uses those files used to run edX, mirroring the folder in `/edx/edx-platform`).
+You can develop by editing the files directly in the `edx-platform/` directory you downloaded before, you don't need to connect to the VM to edit them (the VM uses those files to run edX, mirroring the folder in `/edx/edx-platform`).

 Stopping & starting
 -------------------